tech-habilis/kaptrain-app/README.md

 ## Get started

+0. Prepare your environment

+Make sure the following files are present in the root directory:

+- .env
+  - In google cloud console, make sure these `androic clientId` and `web clientId` exists.
+  - In the android clientId, add the SHA-1 from `eas credentials`.
+  - in the .env, pass the web clientId to `EXPO_PUBLIC_GOOGLE_AUTH_WEB_CLIENT_ID`, not the android one.

+- credentials.json

 1. Install dependencies

    ```bash
    pnpm install
    ```

    If install failed, try running `pnpm approve-builds` and approve supabase if it's not approved yet.
 Then, run `pnpm install` again.

 2. Create prebuild